Diabetes in Children: Care Plan for School or Day Care - Topic Overview

 special needs of children with diabetes while disrupting the usual routine as

 little as possible.
-In addition, children should be allowed to participate in
+Also, children should be allowed to take part in

 all school activities.1